Relational-cultural therapy

 The consistent, primary focus of RCT is the primacy of relationships.
 That is, relationships are both the indicators for, and the healing mechanism in psychotherapy toward, mental health and wellness.

 One of the core tenets of RCT is the Central Relational Paradox (CRP).
 The CRP assumes that we all have a natural drive toward relationships, and in these relationships we long for acceptance.
 However, we come to believe that there are things about us that are unacceptable or unlovable.
 Thus, we choose to hide these things; we keep them out of our relationships.
 In the end, the connections we make with others are not as fulfilling and validating as they otherwise might have been.

 A primary goal of RCT is to create and maintain Mutually-Growth-Fostering Relationships, relationships in which both parties feel that they matter.
 In these healthy relationships, all of the involved parties experience what is known as the Five Good Things.
 These include: 1) a desire to move into more relationships, because of how a good relational experience feels; 2) a sense of zest, or energy; 3) increased knowledge of oneself and the other person in the relationship; 4) a desire to take action both in the growth-fostering relationship and outside of it; 5) an overall increased sense of worth.

 RCT involves working with clients to identify, and strive in, relationships that present opportunities for them to experience Mutually-Growth-Fostering Relationships.
 In fact, a strong, connected therapeutic relationship should be a model for these kinds of relationships.
 While there a number of specific challenges presented in the therapeutic relationship, RCT practitioners believe that their relationships with their clients can have a reasonably high degree of mutuality.
-Clinical experiences of mutuality include: the client's movement toward the awareness that she/he matters to the therapist, the therapist that she/he, too, matters to the client, an integrative awareness both have of what it means to feel like one matters, and the worth involved in offering this to another person through the process of connection.
+Clinical experiences of mutuality include: the client's movement toward the awareness that they matter to the therapist, the therapist that they, too, matter to the client, an integrative awareness both have of what it means to feel like one matters, and the worth involved in offering this to another person through the process of connection.